Skip to main content

 Citizen Science

-This course provides an introduction to Citizen Science (CS) and offers practical guidance on participant coordination and community engagement.
+This course provides an introduction to Citizen Science (CS) and offers practical guidance on participant recruitment and community engagement.
 The course consists of two modules:

 Introduction to Citizen Science (2 hours)